eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 This is not to understate the strategic question of where to draw the line of acceptability, which is a serious consideration.
 But, in practice, I think the question of strategy in Approval is occasionally overblown.

-Many like to point to Approval as a "highly strategic" system, as if that is a bad thing.
 In practice, your optimal ballot is almost surely sincere<d-cite key="laslier2009leaderRule"></d-cite>; the strategy question is mostly where you draw your line of acceptability.
 If you can identify who you "like," you can vote for them without fear of active betrayal, and, as expanded on in the appendix, trust Approval to take your expressed preferences at face value without requiring exaggeration or misrepresentation.
 That is how strategyproofness on dichotomous preferences manifests in the real world, and I think it's a genuinely strong point in its favor.

 ## Appendix